10 Tongariro National Park Must-Dos

 2. Ski down an active volcano

 New Zealand’s largest ski fields are right here on New Zealand’s largest volcano.
 In the winter months, Mt Ruapehu becomes a hub for skiing and snowboarding with two large ski fields and a smaller club field on the mountain.
-What’s more, Mt Ruapheu is an active volcano so you can knock “skiing down an active volcano” off your bucket list.
+What’s more, Mt Ruapehu is an active volcano so you can tick “skiing down an active volcano” off your bucket list.
 Find out more about the ski season in Ski Season in New Zealand: North Island or South Island?

 Location: Ski fields on Mt Ruapehu include Whakapapa with the access road from Whakapapa Village, Turoa accessed from Ohakune, and Tukino accessed down the Tukino Road.
+Get your Mt Ruapehu lift pass here.

 3. Bike the Old Coach Road